ng-lisbon/angular-loopback-seed/README.md

 ### Frontend (Angular)
 Run `npm install` in the folder `client`:

     $ cd client
     $ npm install

 ## Development server

 ### Backend
-Run `npm start` for a dev server.
+Run `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 You need to start the frontend server, too, to see the application in the browser.

 ## Frontend
-Run `npm run start:ng` to generate the Angular frontend.
+Run `npm run dev:ng` to generate the Angular frontend.
 This will start the CLI build process and put all Angular files in the `dist` folder, from which Loopback will serve the files.
 The process will keep running and watch the files in the `client` folder, so whenever you change a file of the Angular